Belief-Invariant and Quantum Equilibria in Games of Incomplete Information: Quantum equilibria

-\paragraph{Discussion and historical background.} From the definition and the observations made above, it follows that when comparing equilibrium classes at the level of their canonical representatives, quantum correlated equilibria are sandwiched between correlated and belief-invariant ones:
+From the definition and the observations made above, it follows that when comparing equilibrium classes at the level of their canonical representatives, quantum correlated equilibria are sandwiched between correlated and belief-invariant ones:

 There are games where the inclusions are strict.
 A famous one is the {\tt CHSH} game, which we have used extensively as an example throughout this paper.
 This is a non-local game, therefore a full coordination Bayesian game.
 It follows from \cite{CHSH} that there is a quantum equilibrium which is not in $\CORREQ(${\tt CHSH}$)$, and \cite{Tsilerson} proved that the belief-invariant equilibrium given by \eqref{eq:chsh_ns_strategy} is not in $\QUEQ(${\tt CHSH}$)$.
 Both results, though elementary mathematically, constituted breakthroughs in the foundations of quantum mechanics.